Doqutor/doqutor-core/incident-response/README.md

 To trigger this action: try adding, deleting or modifying any file in the frontend S3 bucket.
 Name of the s3 bucket would be: `s3://doqutore-frontend-frontends3bucket-*`

-#### 2. Set up dummy user:
+##### 2. CloudTrail stopped by user:
+If a user shuts down any CloudTrail instance, the user will be blocked by attaching <b>AWSDenyAll</b> policy to the user.

 Set up a dummy user for demonstration.
 You must have admin rights to access this user.
 This user was already created with your stack.
 ```bash
 $ python setup_user.py
  ```
  You can manually create a user using IAM.
 [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html "Create AWS IAM user guide") and change your [local AWS config](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html "Configuring the AWS CLI").

-##### 2.1.
-CloudTrail stopped by user:
-If a user shuts down any CloudTrail instance, the user will be blocked by attaching <b>AWSDenyAll</b> policy to the user.
 To simulate with a wizard
 ```bash
 $ python cloudtrail_ir.py
  ```
-:warning: You can block yourself from AWS account if you did not follow step 0.
+:warning: You can block yourself from AWS account if you did not follow step to create user.

 #### 3. Honeyrecord accessed by website user: